 Best for Warmth: Mountain Hardwear Returnia at Amazon "Even the pockets are lined with fleece so you can keep your fingers toasty."

-Most Durable: The North Face Apex STH Pants at Amazon "Durable water repellent (DWR) keeps flakes and water at bay."
+Most Durable: The North Face Apex STH Pants at Backcountry "Durable water repellent (DWR) keeps flakes and water at bay."